incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It should now return the updated value of 2097152:
+This should now return the updated value of 2097152:

 ```shell
 1) "maxmemory"
 2) "2097152"
 ```

-Similarly, `maxmemory-policy` has also been updated:
+Similarly, `maxmemory-policy` should also be updated:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-It now reflects the desired value of `allkeys-lru`:
+This now reflects the desired value of `allkeys-lru`:

 ```shell
 1) "maxmemory-policy"
 2) "allkeys-lru"
 ```

-Clean up your work by deleting the created resources:
+Finally, you can clean up your work by deleting the created resources:

 ```shell
 kubectl delete pod/redis configmap/example-redis-config